aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodecollection/remove/_index.md

 title: NodeCollection.Remove
 linktitle: Remove
 second_title: Aspose.Words for .NET API Reference
-description: NodeCollection method.
+description: NodeCollection Remove method.
 Removes the node from the collection and from the document in C#.
 type: docs
 weight: 90
 url: /net/aspose.words/nodecollection/remove/